DimaKav/dimakav.github.io/index.md

 #### 2. TBD

-Probably something with healthcare or medical data.
+Probably something with healthcare or medical data, but maybe not.

 ### Contact